gumberss/FinanceControlGameinator/docs/FinanceControlGameInator/Versions/v1 - The Beginning/0 - System Design/System Design.md

 - Transactions will increase or decrease how much money the player have in the account
 - Start game control will set up the initial amount of money the player will have when the game is starting, adding some money in the account

-### What are the key abstractions and data structures that will be used?

 ## Testing and validation

 ### How will the system be tested to ensure that it meets the requirements?